Class 1 toll guide

 E-ZPass break-even for car drivers

-The Ohio E-ZPass program charges a $25 refundable deposit per transponder and a $0.75 monthly maintenance fee, the latter waived in any month with 30 or more trips.
-For an occasional car driver the calculation is simple: how many trips clear the $25 deposit, since the maintenance fee is only $9 per year if you never reach the 30-trip threshold.
+The Ohio E-ZPass program charges a $25 initial deposit per transponder, a one-time $3 activation charge, and a $0.75 monthly transponder lease fee, the latter waived in any month with 30 or more single trips (15 round trips).
+For an occasional car driver the calculation is simple: how many trips outweigh the $28 in setup costs, since the lease fee is only $9 per year if you never reach the waiver threshold.

 |---|---|---|---|

-Year-1 savings assume 10 round trips and subtract the $25 deposit ($9 maintenance assumed waived or absorbed).
-Short-trip-only drivers may not benefit financially from E-ZPass; longer trips break even within 3-5 crossings.
+Year-1 savings assume 10 one-way trips and subtract the $25 deposit plus $3 activation ($9 lease fee assumed waived or absorbed).
+Short-trip-only drivers may not benefit financially from E-ZPass; longer trips break even within a handful of crossings.

 Fuel and time vs the free alternative

 For most Cleveland-to-Toledo travel, the free alternative is US-20 paralleling the Turnpike a few miles to the south, or I-90 / SR-2 along the Lake Erie shore.
 The Turnpike is faster (70 mph posted, fewer lights, no town stops) and usually shorter in time.
-For a car at 28 mpg averaging $3.40 per gallon in 2026, the fuel cost of driving 154 miles at highway speeds is about $19.
-The Turnpike toll for the same distance is $11.25 E-ZPass or $16.25 cash.
+The Turnpike toll for the roughly 109-mile Cleveland (I-77) to Toledo (I-75) run is $7.75 E-ZPass or $11.50 cash, on top of around four gallons of fuel for a 28 mpg car.

 FAQ